hackmad/advent-of-code-2021/puzzles/day05.md

 222111....
 ```

-You still need to determine __the number of points where at least two lines overlap__.
+You still need to determine **the number of points where at least two lines overlap**.
 In the above example, this is still anywhere in the diagram with a 2 or larger - now a total of `12` points.

-Consider all of the lines. __At how many points do at least two lines overlap?__
+Consider all of the lines. **At how many points do at least two lines overlap?**

-Your puzzle answer was `20271`.
+Your puzzle answer was `22088`.